Tim-xD/tim-xd.github.io/content/posts/sekaictf/sekaibank-signature.md

 ```

 The next step is to obtain the signatures of the APK.
-Thankfully, Jadx-gui provides an easy way to extract this information.
+Thankfully, Jadx-GUI provides an easy way to extract this information.

 ```
 Signer 1